nickyiliwang0000/h/css/forms.md

 This is also the information that gets sent to the server when the form is submitted.

 ### `placeholder`
-This attribute denotes default text in your input that clears when a user starts typing.
+This attribute denotes default text in your input, which clears when a user starts typing.
 Placeholders are **not** read by screen readers.

 ```html
 <input type="email" placeholder="Please enter your email address">